 This section of the Ōtaki Gorge Road is an active slip area and slips are a regular occurrence.

-The Department of Conservation has confirmed that alternative public walking access to the huts and walks in the Tararua Forest Park but it is currently closed until further notice due to a major slip.
+The Department of Conservation has established an alternative public walking access to the huts and walks in the Tararua Forest Park but it is currently closed until further notice due to a major slip.

 Visit the Department of Conservation website for more information on this.

 - Investigative work to restore access to Ōtaki Forks kicks off (20 April 2021)

 - Ōtaki Gorge Road to remain closed at Blue Bluff for summer peak (3 Nov 2020)